waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.notify_provider_about_pending_order

-A notification for provider about pending order
+A notification for provider about pending order.
+The recipients are users that have permissions to approve the order.

 #### Templates